\\\ Pet-Friendly Holidays

 If it’s the first time you’re going on holiday with your cat then you may be a little nervous so it’s important to pre-plan.

 A cat carrier is essential that allows a cat to see out when travelling, is comfortable, allows your cat room to get up and turn around and above all else, is secure.
 Your cat should wear a collar and ID tag and perhaps considerations made to microchip your cat before travelling if not already.
-Wearing a GPS pet activity tracker can also a consideration.
+Wearing a GPS pet activity tracker can also be a consideration.

 The checklist includes travel food and water replenishments, food and water bowls, litter tray, litter and scoop for arrival destination, comfortable blanket, small scratchpad, brush and comb, and toys.
 If travelling to remote locations, then taking your cats preferred food for the holiday may not just be an option but essential to make your cat feel ‘at home’ in their new location where there may be no local pet shops where you can purchase pet food.